-Another potentially significant aspect is the project's proximity to the Great Escarpment (1.3 km from the westernmost corner).
+Another potentially significant aspect is the project's proximity to the Great Escarpment (100 m from eastern-most corner).
 The escarpment is important from a national and regional bird movement perspective.
-Many of South Africa's resident grassland species make seasonal altitudinal movements across the escarpment in response to climate and food availability (between high-altitude grasslands and lower-altitude savannahs).
-Additionally, the lift created through thermals in these steep mountainous areas provides ideal conditions for large-bodied, red-listed soaring species such as Bearded Vulture, Cape Vulture, Verreaux's Eagle, Secretarybird, Martial Eagle, Black Stork and Yellow-billed Stork, which frequently move along the escarpment to access foraging grounds on either side of it.
+Many of South-Africa's resident grassland species make seasonal altitudinal movements across the escarpment in response to climate and food availability (between high altitude grasslands and lower altitude savannahs).
+Additionally, the lift created through thermals in these steep mountainous areas provides ideal conditions for large-bodied, red-listed soaring species such as Bearded Vulture, Cape Vulture, Verreaux's Eagle, Secretarybird, Martial Eagle, Black Stork and Yellow-billed Stork, which frequently move along the escarpment to access foraging grounds on either side of it